manycore-com/Inboxbooster-Mailer/README-SINGLE-DOCKER.md

 * dkim-example.com.pem
 * dkim-example.com.pub
 * optional receiver_cert.pem and receiver_key.pem for SMTP TLS.
-If not provided, the mailer will create self signed certificates on startup.
+If not provided, the mailer will create self-signed certificates on startup.

 ### [inboxbooster-mailer-global.yaml](FatMailer/configexample/inboxbooster-mailer-global.yaml.example)
 This file is for static settings that you normally should not have to touch.